melitasaldanha/IEEE-CIS-Fraud-Detection/README.md

 While perhaps cumbersome (and often embarrassing) in the moment, this fraud prevention system is actually saving consumers millions of dollars per year.
 Researchers from the [IEEE Computational Intelligence Society](https://cis.ieee.org/) (IEEE-CIS) want to improve this figure, while also improving the customer experience.
 With higher accuracy fraud detection, you can get on with your chips without the hassle.

 ## Description:
+This project includes the following tasks performed in iPython:
+* Exploratory data analysis
+* Correlation analysis
+* Data Visualization
-This project includes exploratory data analysis, correlation analysis, visualization and building a model to predict whether a transaction is fraudulent.
+* Building a model to predict whether a transaction is fraudulent

+Python libraries used: Pandas, NumPy, SciPy, Scikit-learn, Matplotlib and Seaborn.

 ## Problem Statements:
 1. Visual analysis of Fradulent V/s Non-Fraudulent transactions on filtering by: